scilari/sas/README.md

 ![Alt text](./sas.png?raw=true "Illustration of Systematic Alias Sampling")

+The Alias Method by Walker offers an elegant way to sample from a discrete distribution in constant time.
+A good explanation of the method can be found [here](http://www.keithschwarz.com/darts-dice-coins/).
-The code here implements the method described in paper
+The code here implements a systematic version of the Alias Method described in paper

 Vallivaara et al.
 *"Systematic Alias Sampling: an efficient and low-variance way to sample from a discrete distribution"*